-(i) not engaged in the Relevant Activities;
+- Not engaged in the Relevant Activities;

-(ii) to be a tax resident in a foreign tax jurisdiction (which is not a black-listed jurisdiction), such as Hong Kong (see Note below);
+- To be a tax resident in a foreign tax jurisdiction (which is not a black-listed jurisdiction), such as Hong Kong (see Note below);

-(iii) to close down the Relevant Entities.
+- To close down the Relevant Entities.

-Note: One has to be aware of the tax implications/consequences in the relevant foreign tax jurisdiction in case the Relevant Entities are tax resident in that foreign tax jurisdiction.
+It is important to note that one has to be aware of the tax implications/consequences in the relevant foreign tax jurisdiction in case the Relevant Entities are tax resident in that foreign tax jurisdiction.

 - Whether the BVI entity is a tax resident outside of the British Virgin Islands territory and if yes, of which tax jurisdiction it is tax resident together with the relevant documentary evidence (e.g. a Certificate of Resident Status issued by the tax authority in the relevant tax jurisdiction) as support

 The first reporting period for the Relevant Entities incorporated prior to 1 January 2019 is from 30 June 2019 to 29 June 2020.
 The reporting deadline is 29 December 2020.

 One may consider to transfer the BVI entity’s business to a foreign jurisdiction, such as into a Hong Kong limited company, and then close down the BVI entity.
-In case one would like to maintain the BVI entity, an option is to have the BVI entity to be tax resident in a foreign tax jurisdiction.
+In case one would like to maintain the BVI entity, an option is to have the British Virgin Islands entity to be tax resident in a foreign tax jurisdiction.
 Having said that, it is suggested to understand the resulting tax impacts in the relevant foreign tax jurisdiction(s) in advance.